If you’re shifting to healthy, planet-friendly, plant-forward foods, desserts are definitely on the table. They are a perfect place to start.

 - 4 tablespoons coconut cream

 Combine all ingredients in a food processor, process until smooth.
 Taste and adjust seasonings.
 Chill in the fridge, then serve.
 Garnish with a slice of lime or mint sprig for a nice presentation.

 - 2 cups non-dairy milk (use coconut milk for extra richness)

 - 1 large avocado

 - 1 teaspoon coconut oil

 - Dash of a green juice powder for color (optional)

 - 1/3 cup of sugar (optional; add after maple syrup if you want it sweeter)

-Blend all ingredients in a high speed blender, freeze overnight.
-The next day, let thaw 10 to 15 minutes and scoop to serve.
-If you want it creamier, blend in blender.
+Blend all ingredients in a high-speed blender, freeze overnight.
+The next day, let thaw for 10 to 15 minutes and scoop to serve.
+If you want it creamier, blend in a blender.
 Top with chopped pistachios.